sensorlab/sensorlab.github.io/content/people/bbertalanic/index.md

 date_start: "2021-10-01"
 date_end:

-# Short bio (displayed in user profile at end of posts)
-bio: ""

 interests:
 - solving classification problems with the help of machine learning and AI
 - applications of graph netural networks